-I like to sauté mine on medium-high heat, in a few tablespoons of olive oil until tender (usually about 10 minutes).
+I like to sauté mine on medium-high heat in a few tablespoons of olive oil until tender (usually about 10 minutes).
 Then I add one to two cups of water (enough to cover the bottom of the pan), and boil until fully cooked, then drain.
 Top your zoodles with your favorite jar of pesto, sliced cherry tomatoes, and grated parmesan.
-If you’d like to add a protein, grilled shrimp or chicken would be a great pairing, but my kids prefer it veggie style!
+If you’d like to add a protein, grilled shrimp or chicken would be a great pairing, but my kids prefer veggie-style.

 Once you’ve decided what you’re serving your toddlers this summer, it’s time to decide what to serve it on!

 I can’t get enough of the entire line at Re-Play.
-I have been using their cups for years, and honestly — in my four plus years of motherhood — I have never found a better sippy cup (and I have tried them all).
-The Re-Play cups are so easy to sanitize, and are sincerely leak-proof.
-My hands down favorite cup.
+I have been using their cups for years, and in my four-plus years of motherhood, I have never found a better sippy cup (and I have tried them all).
+The Re-Play cups are so easy to sanitize and are leak-proof.
+My hands down, favorite cup.

 We also have the divided plates (a must-have for my picky eater who hates his food touching) and utensils, and I love how easily they wash and stack up.
-Recently Re-Play introduced their all-white collection, and I can’t wait to snag a set!
-I love when a company listens to its customers, and modern mamas love when their kids’ stuff complements their interior design (rather than distracting from it).
-Re-Play got it right with the white collection, and I know it’s going to look gorgeous against my white marble countertops!
-A perfect pairing.
+Recently, Re-Play introduced their all-white collection, and I can’t wait to snag a set!
+I love it when a company listens to its customers, and modern mamas love it when their kids’ stuff complements their interior design (rather than distracting from it).
+Re-Play got it right with the white collection, and I know it will look gorgeous against my white marble countertops!
+It’s a perfect pairing.
 Highly recommend!